 Addressing Urgent Needs

-Despite the national attention focused on addressing racial injustices, which are especially pressing for Black children and families, no discernible improvement in Black children's and other minoritized children's health, well-being, and educational outcomes has been made.
-There is an urgent need for a collaborative, consortium, or network of experts who can use strengths-based data to shed light on the impact of historical and contemporary racism and inequities, and the differential impacts of programs, practices, and policies.
-Iheoma Iruka, PhD, aims to address this through the establishment of the Equity Research Action Coalition at the UNC Frank Porter Graham Child Development Institute.
+Despite the national attention focused on addressing racial injustices—which are especially pressing for Black children and families—no discernible improvement in Black children's and other minoritized children's health, well-being, and educational outcomes has been made in recent decades.
+There is an urgent need for a collaborative, consortium, or network of experts who will use strengths-based data to shed light on the impact of historical and contemporary racism and inequities, and the differential impacts of programs, practices, and policies.
+Iheoma U. Iruka, PhD, aims to address this need through the newly established Equity Research Action Coalition at the UNC Frank Porter Graham Child Development Institute.

 The overarching goal of the Equity Research Action Coalition is to establish an interdisciplinary, multi-organization, action-oriented, research-policy coalition.
 The Coalition will:

 Create a national repository for research, programs, and policies found to strengthen the health and well-being of Black, Indigenous, and other children of color and their families and communities.

 Systematically examine the wholistic experiences of Black, Indigenous, and other children of color and their families from prenatally through adolescence.

 Develop actionable anti-bias/anti-racist policies and practices to eradicate the impact of racism and all its consequences on the lives of Black, Indigenous, and other children of color and their families.